Types of tenancies

 There are strict regulations about having your utilities shutoff.
 In cases when a landlord's account is about to be shut off for non-payment, the utility company must notify you 30 days before the scheduled termination.
 You also may be asked to pay part of the overdue bill to the utility, and deduct that payment from your rent.

-Massachusetts law prohibits discrimination in housing on the basis of race, religion, national origin, age, ancestry, military background or service, sex, sexual preference, marital status, blindness, deafness, or the need of a guide dog, except owner-occupied two family dwellings.
-No landlord can refuse to rent you an apartment because you receive a rental subsidy, because the apartment contains lead, or, with some exceptions, because you have children.
+Massachusetts Fair Housing law prohibits discrimination in housing on the basis of race, religion, national origin, age, ancestry, military background or service, sex, sexual preference, marital status, disability or the need of a guide dog, except owner-occupied two family dwellings.
+A landlord also cannot refuse to rent you an apartment because you receive a rental subsidy, because the apartment contains lead, or, with some exceptions, because you have children.

 Your landlord, or an agent for your landlord, may only enter your apartment for the following reasons: